salsita/prism/docs/composition/README.md

 });
 ```

-`ParentView` takes role of managing all the state and communicates with `ChildView` using `onTextFieldChanged` callback passed via `props`.
-This approach however has one significiant drawback, `ParentView` must be aware of internal details of `ChildView` because it must know that there's some `textFieldValue`.
-The Elm Architecture therefore presents concept of Model and Model is some Object which encapsulates state of the Component, so instead of passing all the values via `props` we'll pass just model which hides everything in its structure.
+`ParentView` takes the role of managing all the state and communicates with `ChildView` using the `onTextFieldChanged` callback passed via `props`.
+This approach has one significiant drawback, however: `ParentView` must be aware of the internal details of `ChildView`, because it must know that it has a property called `textFieldValue`.
+The Elm Architecture therefore has the concept of a Model, where Model is an object that encapsulates the state of the Component.
+So instead of passing all the values via `props` (and thereby breaking encapsulation), we pass just the Model (which hides everything in its structure).

 ```javascript
 const RootView = ({ model }) => ({